Drivers injured after semi-truck rolls over on Florida's Turnpike during tornado

 "We started to see the leaves starting to hit the truck and I told my father that I feel like a vacuum in my ears, and at the same moment, the truck started to roll over,” Boris Melnov said.
 “And I thought it was going to be one flip, but it started to roll and roll again."

-Melnov and his father sustained injuries in the crash and are recovering at HCA Florida Lawnwood Hospital in Fort Pierce.
+Melnov and his father sustained injuries in the crash and were immediately transported to a local hospital to be treated.

 Melnov said he was going to rest in the sleeper section of the truck before the tornado touched down but was told by authorities he would not have survived if he had been in that section.

-He told WPTV he was discharged from the hospital this evening but his father is still recovering in the hospital from head injuries.
+He told Scripps News West Palm Beach that he was discharged from the hospital Friday evening but his father is still recovering in the hospital from head injuries.

+This story was originally published by Tania Rogers at Scripps News West Palm Beach.